HenryHeffan/PyWhitakersWords/README.md

 # PyWhitakersWords
-A ppython implementation of whitakkers words, with additional tools
+A python implementation of whitakkers words, with additional tools